 By the mid-1970s, demand for Pacific Island labour had diminished.
 The tolerance towards migrant workers on temporary permits from Western Samoa, Tonga and Fiji came to an end.

 The 1974 review sought to make a clear distinction between migrants with a legal right to remain permanently in New Zealand and those who had overstayed after entering on visitor or temporary permits.
-Enforcing the distinction led to dawn raids on Pacific Island households in Auckland, and other measures.
+Efforts to enforce the distinction included dawn raids on Pacific Island households in Auckland, and other measures.

-A study carried out in 1985–86 was revealing: it showed that whereas Pacific Island people comprised only a third of overstayers, they made up 86% of all prosecutions for overstaying.
-Citizens from the United States and the United Kingdom who also made up almost a third of those overstaying, represented only 5% of prosecutions.
+A study carried out in 1985–86 was revealing: it showed that while Pacific Island people comprised only a third of overstayers, they made up 86% of all prosecutions for overstaying.
+Citizens of the United States and the United Kingdom, who made up almost a third of those overstaying, represented only 5% of prosecutions.

 People from the Pacific Islands continued to enter and stay in New Zealand during the late 1970s and 1980s, legally if they could, illegally if they could not.
 From 2002, under the Samoan quota, 1,100 Samoan citizens could be granted residence each year provided they had a job offer and met other conditions.

 A Pacific Access category set quotas for people from Tonga, Fiji, Tuvalu and Kiribati to be granted residence in New Zealand.
-Pitcairn Islanders were considered for residence provided they had a firm job offer in New Zealand.
+Pitcairn Islanders were considered for residence provided they had a firm job offer here.

 Greif, Stuart William, ed.
 Immigration and national identity in New Zealand: one people, two peoples, many peoples?
 Palmerston North: Dunmore, 1995.